-While Hoshin Kanri is, on paper, a tremendously effective strategic framework, what are its less than obvious advantages?
+While Hoshin Kanri is a tremendously effective strategic framework, what are its less-than-obvious advantages?
 These are five ways Hoshin breaks down organizational barriers like no other approach.

 Written by: Carolyn Gibson, Senior Strategy Advisor